randombits-org/facade/README.md

 This library gets around this limitation by using a combination of proxying and reflection, creating a facade for known objects created by foreign class loaders.

-See the [Home Page](https://github.com/randombits-org/facade/wiki/Release-History) for more details.
+See the [Home Page](https://github.com/randombits-org/facade/wiki/Home) for more details.

+See the [Release History](https://github.com/randombits-org/facade/wiki/Release-History) for the change list.